On Conservative Matrix Fields: Continuous Asymptotics and Arithmetic: Preliminaries

-\end{definition} \begin{remark} $\text{ann}(f)\subset \A$ is a left ideal of the Ore algebra $\A$. \end{remark} Often, the image of a function under a set of operators is also considered: \begin{definition} the image of a function $f\in F$ under an Ore algebra $\A$ is the following set:
+\end{definition} \begin{remark} $\text{ann}(f)\subset \A$ is a left ideal of the Ore algebra $\A$. \end{remark} It is also useful to consider the image of a function under an Ore algebra. \begin{definition} The image of a function $f\in F$ under an Ore algebra $\A$ is the set

 \end{definition} \begin{definition} A \textit{D-finite function} $f$ is a function for which: